Other formulas

 # decrypt

-Decrypts the encrypted input string with a secret key using AES-256-CBC algorithm.
-Encrypted input string should be packed in RNCryptor V3 (opens new window) format and base64 encoded.
+Decrypts the encrypted input string with a secret key using the AES-256-CBC algorithm.
+The encrypted input string should be packed in RNCryptor V3 (opens new window) format and base64 encoded.

 # Example